chandantiwari/mindmeld/detail.md

 science connection exists, and that could mean pseudoscience might not be so pseudo after all.

 Unfortunately we do not have enough data for this.
-If we had, we already have an idea how to go about modeling this data:
+We do have an idea how to go about modeling this data however:

 In the input data for each person, the top two functions would be (and are, see `mineprep.py`) 1-hot encoded, INTP for example has both Ti